nuuuwan/news_lk3_data/README.md

 Two suspects were arrested in the Hirana area of Panadura by the Walana Anti-Vice Squad while in possession of 03 kg of cocaine, valued at around Rs.
 150 million, police said.

+The arrests were made under the instructions of the Director of the Walana Anti-Corruption Unit, SP Udaya Kumara and its Officer-in-Charge, Indika Weerasinghe.

+Police recovered 2 kilograms of cocaine from a residence, while the remaining kilogram was found in a luxury car used to transport it.

+An identification card belonging to a currently serving police officer was also seized from the suspects, said police.

+According to police, the suspects were allegedly distributing these drugs at nightclubs located in luxury hotels.

+Investigations further revealed that the drug racket is reportedly being coordinated by an individual based in Dubai.

 ◼️

 [Data](articles/a2dce662.json)